rachyoder/Projects-Exercises/docs/projects/portfolio.md

 #### Stretch Goals

-- stretch goal 1
-- stretch goal 2
-- stretch goal 3
+- Have in app toggle for mobile/desktop
+- Recreate in React
+- Recreate in Laravel
+- Push to live online web hosting

 #### If you finish early...